University of Gour Banga: History

 The logo of the University of Gour Banga was prepared in the second week of June 2008 by Sameer Rakshit, the head of the Department of Architecture, Jadavpur University.

 Rakshit is also in charge of designing the main building of the University of Gour Banga, which started functioning from the ground-floor of the Post-Graduate Section of Malda College in 2008.
-From 2011 this university is functioning in its own place which is near Rabindra Bhaban, Malda 732103, West Bengal, India.
+From 2011 this university is functioning on its own campus which is near Rabindra Bhaban, Malda 732103, West Bengal, India.

+The University of Gour Banga recently completed construction of two on-campus hostels, providing residential facilities for 300 students.
+The ₹9 crore project features separate wings for 150 male and 150 female residents, aiming to improve accessibility for regional scholars.

+In 2024, five researchers from the University of Gour Banga were named among the World's top 2% of scientists in a study by Stanford University.
+Recognized for their significant citation impact and research excellence, the faculty members represent the departments of Physics, Botany, and Zoology.
+This achievement highlights the institution's growing contribution to global scientific literature and academic research.

+The University’s Geography Department recently secured a ₹73 lakh DST-FIST grant from India's Ministry of Science and Technology.
+This funding aims to enhance research infrastructure, focusing on geoinformatics and laboratory upgrades to support advanced geographical studies in North Bengal.

 Organisation and Administration

 Governance

 The Vice-chancellor of the University of Gour Banga is the chief executive officer of the university.